pinax/pinax-webanalytics/README.rst

 Documentation
 -------------

-The ``metron`` documentation can be found online at http://metron.readthedocs.org/.
+The ``pinax-webanalytics`` documentation can be found online at http://metron.readthedocs.org/.
 The Pinax documentation is available at http://pinaxproject.com/pinax/.
 If you would like to help us improve our documentation or write more documentation, please join our Pinax Project Slack channel and let us know!